PreibischLab/RS-FISH/example_scripts/README.md

 * sigmaYX = default + [-0.5,-0.25,0,0.25,0.5]
 * threshold = value of index in threshold array, with indices relative to location of the default.
 Relative to default indices: [-6,-3,-2,-1,0,1,2,3,6]

-To run the grid search as is, you need a SunGrid computing cluster (calls qsub jobs), RadialSymmetry plugin installation in FIJI, and a BigFish installation (details below).
+To run the grid search as is, you need a SunGrid computing cluster (calls qsub jobs), RadialSymmetry plugin installation in Fiji, and a BigFish installation (details below).
 First open all the files in the grid search subdirectories and change the paths to your desired paths.
 Then call the first python script (0_xxx.py), as this script calls the shell script that calls multiple (distributed) jobs.

 The radial symmetry grid search as is calls 234 jobs, one for each combination of sigma, threshold, and supportRadius.
 The defined relatively big memory used is only needed for edge cases.
-Notice that each job copies the FIJI folder (you need to delete it after), as without it there are JAVA memory errors.
+Notice that each job copies the Fiji folder (you need to delete it after), as without it there are JAVA memory errors.
 The BigFish grid search calls 63 jobs, one for each image in the `selected simulations` subdirectories.